richardsmnjtk/richardsmnjtk/README.md

 ### 🧠 About Me

-- 🔭 Currently developing an **AI-powered assistant** to automate virtual machine provisioning and infrastructure tasks.
+- 🔭 Currently developing an **AI-powered assistant** to automate infrastructure tasks.
 - 🧪 Passionate about combining **artificial intelligence, automation**, and **cloud technologies** to create scalable, intelligent systems.
 - 🌱 Continuously exploring the intersection of **DevOps, infrastructure-as-code**, and **intelligent cloud platforms** to enhance operational efficiency.